mikemerin/tic-tac-toe-ai/readme.md

 ### CPU Brain

-While playing against a CPU, you can see how it chooses its best move by looking at its win/loss predictions along with all moves that can be played.
+While playing against a CPU you can see its analytics.
+It will display all the possible moves and its win/loss predictions.

 ### Future updates
 - Board - create 3D chess using multiple boards